SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-erinshien/PROJECT_PRESENTATION.md

 Adam Aardvark is fed up of being chosen first in class.
 His teacher always picks on students in alphabetical order by the first letter of their last name - and with a last name like that, Adam has no chance!
 He thinks a better way to alphabetically order the class would be by the last letter of their first names, so he can sit comfortably in the middle.

-Write a function that takes in an array of names and returns an array where the names are sorted in alphabetical order in reverse - the last letter takes priority, then the second last letter, and so on.
+Write a function that takes in an array of names and returns an array where the names are sorted in alphabetical order in reverse - the last letter of each name takes priority, then the second last letter, and so on.

 ## ✏️ The Plan